DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 * nurture a supportive learning environment
 * advocate for inclusivity

 Teachers who focus on supporting pupils with SEND are often called SEND teachers, but all teachers teach children with complex needs.
-Whether you train to teach in mainstream schools, special schools, or both, you’ll learn how to teach, and will gain experience of teaching, pupils with SEND.
+Whether you train to teach in mainstream schools, special schools, or both, you’ll teach pupils with SEND, and learn how to support their needs.

 ## SEND-focused teaching roles